 - Other medical treatments - rituximab, intravenous immunoglobulins and anti-tumour necrosis factor alpha (anti-TNF-alpha) are also being investigated for the treatment of scleroderma.

-Management of skin and musculoskeletal symptoms
+Management of skin problems

 Raynaud's phenomenon symptoms and ulcers: